daormar/debasher/doc/design_doc_resident.md

   always well defined.
-- **Recovery** is the startup sequence of point 2: restore the latest checkpoint, then replay, in order, every `DATA` record of the log with `pos` greater than `processed_upto`, all of them when there is no checkpoint, since the state is then the default one.
+- **Recovery** is the startup sequence of point 2: restore the latest checkpoint, then replay, in order, every `DATA` record of the log with `pos` greater than `processed_upto`, all of them when there is no checkpoint, since the node state is then the default one.
 That covers what had been processed before the crash and what had arrived but not yet been processed, with no distinction between the two.
 A `CLOSE` record after `processed_upto` will only update `closed_ports`.
 The counter `pos` is rebuilt from the checkpoint and the log, and `out_seq` and `last_seq` will be.
 Replay writes nothing to the